 About the Digital World Research Centre

 The Digital World Research Centre (DWRC) aims to understand and transform communication through digital media.
-We conduct art and design research for digital media systems in both professional and everyday domains.
+We conduct art and design research for digital media experiences in both professional and everyday domains.
 We also strive to generate, commercialize and apply the findings of our research in different cultural contexts around the world.

 DWRC was established in 1998 as a multi-disciplinary research centre in the School of Human Sciences at the University of Surrey.
 It now resides within the School of Arts in the Faculty of Arts and Human Sciences.
 Early work concentrated on understanding the social impact of new technologies such as mobile phones, e-books and the internet.
 Current work is focused on understanding new forms of digital media production and consumption, and developing ways of supporting them with novel media genres, formats, devices and services.
 We work with individuals, families and communities on the use of self-made media, and arts practitioners on the generation of professional media.